Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Data description

-Lane configurations vary between 2 and 3 lanes per direction, with average widths ranging from 3.1m (S7) to 3.6m (S6), indicating subtle but important differences in cross-sectional design.
-Driveway and minor intersection density also differ across the corridor: segments such as S3 and S4 contain four access points, while others like S5 and S6 have few or none, creating heterogeneous exposure to side-entry near-misses.
-The median type alternates between raised (e.g., S1–S2) and flush-paved (e.g., S3–S9), influencing turning maneuvers and mid-block encroachments.
-Overall, the table highlights that intersections serve as near-miss-prone nodes with concentrated but lower-volume interactions, whereas segments provide richer samples of continuous traffic flow, characterized by greater geometric variability.
+Lane configurations range from 2 to 3 lanes per direction, with average lane widths of 3.1 m (S7) to 3.6 m (S6).
+Access density also varies across segments (e.g., multiple driveways/minor access points in S3–S4 versus few or none in S5–S6), creating heterogeneous exposure to lateral disturbances and side-entry maneuvers.
+Median treatments alternate between raised and flush-paved sections, which can affect turning opportunities and the potential for edge encroachment.